ZeroStudMuffin/CEA2/PRPs/executed_PRPs/BINLOCATOR.md

 ## OTHER CONSIDERATIONS:

 Ensure tests pass
 Download Android SDK when needed.
-If possible, add the SDK to the repo.
-User will help when asked.
+If possible, add the SDK to the repo.User will help when asked.
 Work with the user if something cannot be handled bu Codex alone.